mitkar241/argo-cd/README.md

 ## Why Argo CD
 ---
 Application definitions, configurations, and environments should be declarative and version controlled.
 Application deployment and lifecycle management should be automated, auditable, and easy to understand.

-## Topics
----
-- CD workflow without ArgoCD
-- CD workflow with ArgoCD
-- Benefits of using GitOps with ArgoCD
-- Git as a Single Source of Truth
-- Easy Rollback
-- Cluster Disaster Recovery
-- k8s Access Control with Git and ArgoCD
-- ArgoCD as k8s Extension
-- How to configure ArgoCD
-- Multiple Clusters with ArgoCD
-- Replacement with other CI-CD tools
-- Practice Argo CD CLI
-- Generate applications using Argo CD application-set
-- Create and manage applications using Argo CD declarativity and using UI
-- Explore and practice Argo CD syncing options, waves and phases
-- How to integrate with CI systems
-- Git as the source of truth for your applications.
-- Developer and DevOps engineer will update the Git code only.
-- It will keep your Kubernetes destination clusters in sync with Git.
-- we can achieve easy rollback.
-- More security : Grant access to  Kubernetes cluster to ArgoCD only and avoid granting CI systems or humans.
-- Disaster recovery solution : You easily deploy the same applications to any  Kubernetes cluster.